jabney/swiftSet/README.md

 `<script type="text/javascript" src="swiftSet.js"></script>`

-Import `Set` from the swiftSet namespace to whichever context you want to use it in.
+Import `Set` from the swiftSet namespace into whichever context you want to use it in.

 ```javascript
 // Import swiftSet's Set class.